Science at UM [S03-ep02]: A Revolution in the Treatment of Narcolepsy

-This week on A l’UM la science, Yves Dauvilliers, neurologist at Montpellier University Hospital and researcher at the Institute of Neuroscience, talks about a rare disease: narcolepsy.
-In the second part of the program, Patrick Lemaire presents the Sciences en images exhibition "La vie est belle" (Life is beautiful).
+This week on *A l’UM la science*, Yves Dauvilliers, a neurologist at Montpellier University Hospital and a researcher at the Institute of Neurosciences, discusses a rare condition: narcolepsy.
+In the second half of the program, Patrick Lemaire presents the *Sciences en images* exhibition, “Life Is Beautiful.”

-Perhaps because it is invisible, perhaps because we imagine it to be painless, narcolepsy, which affects around 20,000 people in France, is one of those diseases that makes us smile.
-And while Tristan Aurouet and Gilles Lellouche's film Narco helped raise public awareness of this condition 20 years ago, it also gave it a permanent aura of humor by depicting the comical situations that these uncontrollable bouts of sleepiness can cause.
+Perhaps because it isn’t visible, or perhaps because people imagine it to be painless, narcolepsy—which affects about 20,000 people in France—is one of those conditions that tends to elicit a smile.
+And while the film *Narco* by Tristan Aurouet and Gilles Lellouche helped raise public awareness of this condition 20 years ago, it also gave it an aura of constant humor by depicting the comical situations that these uncontrollable bouts of sleepiness can indeed cause.

-In real life, narcolepsy is a serious disability for those who suffer from it: difficulties at work, of course, difficulties driving, weight gain, irritability, loss of self-confidence...
-In short, the lives of narcoleptics are anything but smooth sailing.
-Fortunately, treatments have advanced over the past 20 years and have just taken a giant leap forward thanks to a new molecule developed by our guest's team.
-Yves Dauvilliers is a sleep specialist neurologist at Montpellier University Hospital, a researcher at the Montpellier Institute of Neuroscience, and also the coordinator of the four French reference centers for narcolepsy.
+In real life, narcolepsy is a serious burden for those who suffer from it: difficulties at work, of course, difficulties driving, weight gain, irritability, loss of self-confidence… In short, the lives of people with narcolepsy are anything but smooth sailing.
+Fortunately, treatments have advanced over the past twenty years, and they have just taken a giant leap forward thanks to a new molecule developed by our guest’s team.
+Yves Dauvilliers is a sleep neurologist at Montpellier University Hospital, a researcher at the Montpellier Institute of Neurosciences, and also the coordinator of the four French reference centers for narcolepsy.

-- Read the press release: A major step forward in the treatment of narcolepsy
+- Read the press release: A major breakthrough in the treatment of narcolepsy

-- See the publication Oral Orexin Receptor 2 Agonist in Narcolepsy Type 1
+- View the publication " Oral Orexin Receptor 2 Agonist in Narcolepsy Type 1"

 Co-production: Divergence FM / University of Montpellier